The art of making a relationship flourish has received significant media interest in recent years thanks to extensive research by...Read More

 Before the conflicts

-Ways to reduce the frequency and negative impact
+Ways to reduce the frequency and negative impacts

 Invest in maintaining closeness – couples often wrongly believe that they are angry and fighting because of what just happened, but that which has not happened in recent months will also determine the negative energy of the fight.
 That is, the lack of connection.
 The best way to guarantee a softer and more constructive tone is by nourishing the closeness and trust.
 This can only happen if partners intentionally invest time and energy to engage in activities that bring them closer- the good feelings they create will set the tone of the next conflict.